JacekDuszenko/docs/docs/guides/syntax.md

         else: $addLabel("large")
 ```

 The above configuration specifies one workflow called `label` which automatically labels pull requests with `bug` and `documentation` labels.
 If the pull request size is less than 100 then the `small` label is added.
-Otherwise, the `large` label is added.
+Otherwise, a `large` label is added.

 For a pull request with size 150, the labels `bug`, `documentation`, and `medium` will be added.